ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When issuing any access token, AS MUST send the following data in the response to C.

-* The "session\_id" field of EDHOC\_Information, which is the identifier of the token series to which the issued access token belongs to.
+* The "session\_id" field of EDHOC\_Information, which is the identifier of the token series which the issued access token belongs to.

 When issuing the first access token of a token series, AS MUST send the following data in the response to C.